OverkillGuy/python-template/DESIGN.md

 That file is useful to build code in CI, providing all tools required.

-Separately from that rather heavy docker image, we provide a release-only Dockerfile, called `Dockerfile.release`.
+Separately from that rather heavy docker image, we provide a release-only Dockerfile, called `release.Dockerfile`.
 This image has minimal footprint, starting with the smallest possible base, and installing-in solely built package, for release purposes.
+The naming convention assumes that "Dockerfile" is a file suffix, which seems to align with Github conventions, as previous attempts at naming something `Dockerfile.release` failed to syntax-highlight on Github.

 The choice to make the dev Dockerfile "main" (using the well-known name `Dockerfile`) is because most developer activities done on the repository